Emergency:

 Hemorrhoids Treatment Options

-For those already experiencing hemorrhoid symptoms, treatment varies based on severity:
+For those already experiencing symptoms, treatment varies based on severity:

 Home Remedies

-• Use over-the-counter creams or ointments containing hydrocortisone or witch hazel for relief.
+• Use over-the-counter creams containing hydrocortisone or witch hazel for short-term relief.

 • Apply cold compresses to reduce swelling.

-• Take warm sitz baths for 10–15 minutes several times daily.
+• Take warm sitz baths (sitting in warm water) for 10–15 minutes several times daily.

 Minimally Invasive Procedures

-• Sclerotherapy: Injection of a chemical solution to shrink the hemorrhoid.
+• Sclerotherapy: Chemical injection to shrink the tissue.

-• Infrared Coagulation: Heat is applied to shrink internal hemorrhoids.
+• Infrared Coagulation: Uses heat to shrink internal veins.

 Surgical Options

-• Hemorrhoidectomy: Surgical removal of severe or recurring hemorrhoids.
+• Hemorrhoidectomy: Complete surgical removal for severe or recurrent cases.

 Consult your gastroenterologists to determine the best piles treatment plan based on your symptoms.